Toilet Seat Covers: Do They Work?

-Most people are worried about catching a sexually transmitted infection (STI) from the toilet seat.
-However, the organisms that cause these infections do not live long enough to cause a problem.
+Many people are worried about catching sexually transmitted infections (STIs) from the toilet seat.
+That fact is, the organisms that cause these infections do not live long enough to cause a problem.
 The only way to get an STI on a toilet seat is to have sex with an infected person on it.
-So don’t do it!
+So don’t do that!

 More On